 Look for any cue your pet signals whenever it needs to use the bathroom.
-Take him or her out immediately.
+Take them out immediately.
 Establish a potty time when you will take your pet out every day.

 It will let your dog create a connection.
-Use the same phrase, “go to the potty,” each time you take it out.
+Use the phrase “go to the potty” each time you take it out.
 It will take time to register.
 Never forget to praise your dog immediately after going potty outside.

-To begin with, keep the training sessions short.
+To begin with, could you keep the training sessions short?
 For, say, 15 minutes daily.
-You did not know what kind of prior training experience the dog had.
+I just wanted to let you know that you needed to find out the dog’s prior training experience.

 It may not be a fond memory of training.
 So, your dog can be reluctant and show no interest initially.
 Be patient and repeat the same steps until your dog picks it up.

-If you try to use rigorous training for a longer duration, expecting your dog to learn faster, it can hurt its health.
-Instead, start with simple instructions like sit, shake hands, fetch the ball and find out the treat in your hand.
+If you try to use rigorous training for longer, expecting your dog to learn faster, it can hurt its health.
+Instead, start with simple instructions like sitting, shaking hands, fetching the ball, and finding the treat in your hand.
 These are ideal tricks to begin with.
-These will boost their confidence, and they will be eager to learn more.
+These will boost their confidence and their eagerness to learn more.

 Read Also: How To Take Care Of Your Senior Dog?

 With older dogs, barking can be a problem.
-Either you have noticed that your furry pet is barking too much, or your neighbor has alerted you.
-To deal with the issue, first, you need to find out why the dog is showing such behavior.
+You have noticed that your furry pet is barking too much, or your neighbor has alerted you.
+First, you need to find out why the dog is showing such behavior to deal with the issue.

-Usually, it is seen that most dog barks when the house is empty.
-If this is the case with you, give the dog something to do during that time.
+Usually, it is seen that most dogs bark when the house is empty.
+If this is the case with you, could you give the dog something to do during that time?
 It can be a chew toy or some stuffed toy with which it can play while you are away.

 Sometimes, it is seen that those dogs kept outside bark much more than those inside the house.
-Maybe some outside sound or other dogs trigger such behavior.
-In that case, try to keep your pet inside the house.
+Some outside sounds or other dogs trigger such behavior.
+In that case, try to maintain your pet inside the house.
 Switch on the television or radio to minimize the outside noises.

 Older dogs will have some limitations.
-With age, many physical and mental changes will occur, and their joints may become stiff.
-So, when you are planning to train an older dog, plan programs that will be suitable and age-appropriate.
+Many physical and mental changes will occur with age, and their joints may become stiff, so when you are planning to train an older dog, plan programs that will be suitable and age-appropriate.

-For example, if the dog has arthritis, teaching it to fetch the ball from a longer distance or jump the high bars will not be the appropriate choice.
+For example, if the dog has arthritis, teaching it to fetch the ball from a longer distance or jump the high bars will not be appropriate.
 If you see the dog is not enjoying the training session and becoming mentally and physically tired, stop the session.

 Let your pet take some rest before you start again.
-Take short steps, set realistic goals, and work towards achieving them slowly.
+Take short steps, set realistic goals, and slowly achieve them.
 After all, creating a secure and safe space for your dog to live is significant.

 Read Also: How To Treat Mobility Issues In Senior Dogs?

 Never consider your senior dog as retired.
-A positive training program can be physically and mentally stimulating for your canine friend.
+A positive training program can physically and mentally stimulate your canine friend.
 Time shared in the training session will deepen the bond between you and your pet, and you can have great fun together.

 Your senior dog also likes appreciation, treats, and cuddles.
-So, whenever your pet has achieved a milestone, appreciate it, or offer treats.
-Love, care, and a positive environment will help to achieve the desired goal of training your dog.
+So, appreciate your pet or offer treats whenever it has achieved a milestone.
+Love, care, and a positive environment will help you reach the desired goal of training your dog.